<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 With diverse sources of feedback from various locations and platforms, it’s often easier for enterprises to measure performance via single-point reporting.

-Single-point reporting offers the most efficient method to gauge your enterprise’s reputation performance.
+Single-point reporting offers the most efficient method to gauge your company’s reputation performance.
 It provides a more comprehensive overview of your brand's online reputation at scale, allowing you to highlight individual locations and compare them across your entire organization.

 Further, single-point reporting makes it easy to identify trends/track performance metrics like review volume, brand sentiment, and areas for improvement across your brand.